Search This Blog

 Many people mentioned here already have multiple mentions on this blog.
 To see all posts featuring any person looking for that person on the A-Z Person Index on the top drop down menu.
 More High Street history posts are indexed here, including

 1-3 Lawrence and Son estate agents for domestic and commercial sales and lettings, auctioneers, valuers, insurance agents.
-The surveyor at the company was John Robert Laird.
+The surveyor at the company was John Robert Laird who lived on the premises with his family.
 The business was later "Lawrence Son and Laird".
 One of the Mr Lawrences was a director of the Marlow Water Company.

-7 National Provisional and Union Bank - previous occupants of this building are listed here
+7 National Provisional and Union Bank - previous occupants of this building are listed here.
+The bank manager Cuthbert Raymond lived on the premises with his family.
+This was normal for banks at the time.
+More history of this premises here

-9 Mrs Bonner Wellicome antiques 1920 (in business by 1911) New Branch of London County Westminster And Parr Bank mentioned as opening at no 9 1922.
+9 Mrs Bonner Wellicome antique and furniture dealer 1920,21 (in business by 1911) New Branch of London County Westminster And Parr Bank mentioned as opening at no 9 1922.
 Head clerk on opening was Mr G. W Cousins.

 13 Lawrence J Smith office insurance agent, correspondence address for Great Marlow Water Company.
 Also in 1920 custom and excise office of James Gauld and the premises of confectioner Bert Jaynes.
 Lawrence at least was still there in the early 1930s.
 Presumably the offices were above or behind the shop.

 Harrell's were still at no. 17 in 1939.
-In the early 1930s there was an off licence at no.45 High Street called Harrell's which may have been a related business.
+In the early 1930s there was an off licence at no.45 High Street called Harrell's which must have been a related business.
+Number 17 was later taken over by Barksfield Brothers for a second Marlow premises.

 19-21 Charles Drye "coach builder" of long standing but was already moving into the field of motor cars.
 Business came to be known as the "Marlow Carriage and Motor Car Company".
 A lot more on the early days of motoring in Marlow in this post